Mayamruga: Plot

-"Shreelakshmi" along with her siblings Shyama and Sharade lives with her parents Lakshmi Narashima Shastri and Kamalamma.
+Shreelakshmi along with her siblings Shyama and Sharade lives with her parents Lakshmi Narashima Shastri and Kamalamma.
 When Shreelakshmi gets a modelling offer from Dev Kumar's company, her orthodox father Shastry will not let her to do that.
 One day, one of Shastri's disciples Raghunanda comes to Shastri with a proposal of marrying Shreelakshmi and becomes a sanyasi on the engagement day.
 Because of the determined nature of Shastri, all of his children leave home in search of their destinies: Shyama goes to join military, Sharade joins dance ashrama and Shreelakshmi becomes actress.
 In the end Shastry will also depart his home along with his wife Kamalamma when he encounters a quarrel with his brother.
 After that Shreelakshmi come back home in search for her parents.
 Raghunanda refrains from becoming a sanyasi and wants to marry Shreelakshmi again, he helps Shreelakshmi in the search for her parents.
 During the same time Shyama comes back from the military and goes to look for his family in the old house.
 He finds Shreelakshmi and both of them send a telegram to the dance ashrama to call for Sharada.
 Shastri and his wife come across a girl named Tunga, she was crying due to the ring she had lost.
 She is too scared to face her grandmother.
 Tunga had lost both her parents during the time of her birth.
 Shastri and his wife go with the girl to confront her grandmother.
 They come across the village and are very happy that all of them know how to speak Sanskrit.
-After the people there form speculations that money from the them had been stolen by them, Shastri does not feel good to stay there.
+After the people there form speculations that money from them had been stolen by them, Shastri does not feel good to stay there.
 They are getting ready for departure, when the grandmother gives the responsibility of Tunga to Shastri.
 The 3 siblings find their parents.
 They have a tearful reunion with their mother.

-"Brunda" is a middle-class girl who intends to find a job to support her aging father Soorappa, whose street watch repair business is not doing well and whose earnings are insufficient to support the large joint family in which she lives, comprising her mother, jobless elder brother Hari, younger brother, younger sister Harini and distant relative Mukunda.
+Brunda is a middle-class girl who intends to find a job to support her aging father Soorappa, whose street watch repair business is not doing well and whose earnings are insufficient to support the large joint family in which she lives, comprising her mother, jobless elder brother Hari, younger brother, younger sister Harini and distant relative Mukunda.
 Brunda's father also wants to get her married and most of her arranged marriage proposals are cancelled either because she is jobless or because of her sister Harini, who goes missing from her house, who is revealed to be kidnapped, captivated and raped by her own professor.
-Meanwhile, Hari get married to a wealthy family's woman, whose father promises him to reinstate in his old job.
+Meanwhile, Hari marries a woman from a wealthy family, whose father promises him to reinstate in his old job.
 Hari's wife cannot cope with the poverty in Brunda's home, this creates unhealthy atmosphere in the home.